DaFredGene/Daniel-Fredrick-Portofolio/README.md

 - **Air Quality-Data Analysis Project**🏙🏞🌇
   - Determined which region in China (among Aotizhongxin, Changping, and Dingling) has high O3 levels while having low SO2, NO2, and CO levels, making it suitable for cultivating kangkung using ozone technology for disinfection and bacterial sterilization.
   - Assessed the optimal harvest cycle for kangkung given a one-month harvest period, with ideal temperatures of 25°C to 30°C and high rainfall, to determine the best month to schedule the harvest.
+- **Anime Recommender System**🥷🦹‍♀️🧜‍♀️
+  - Created a collaborative filtering recommender system to predict a rating that a user or a an anime watcher would give based on their personal watch and rating history.
+  - The result is not promising because i reduced the data obtained from kaggle by 1/150 since the disk and Ram in google collab reached its limit, tho the cost function algorithm itself was proven working as seen in the source cited on the file.
 - **Article Page-Data Analysis Project**📱
   - Analyzed the characteristics of pages with a high Bounce Rate.
   - Examined among different types of sources/mediums to determine the percentage of pages with good engagement, where a page should have a bounce rate below average, page views per session, and an average time on page above average.